Returning to Shapes: An Introduction to Methods

 print("Outside after:", n, id(n))

-But as soon as we modify x inside the function, the id changes — because when we write x += 10, a new integer object (with value 15) is created, and x is rebound to it.
+But as soon as we modify x inside the function, the id changes.
+When we write x += 10, a new integer object (with value 15) is created and x is rebound to it.
 The original object that n refers to is left untouched.

 print("Inside before:", x, id(x))